 What Does the Bible Say about Abortion?

-Simply put, abortion is murder.
-It is the killing of a human being who is created in the image of God because he values human life.
-That does not mean the Bible is silent on the matter though because it has a great deal to say about the value God puts on life and even when life begins.
-King David illustrates this most beautifully in Psalm 139.
+Despite no direct references, the Bible isn't completely silent on the issue of abortion, though, because it has a great deal to say about the value God puts on life and even when life begins.
+King David illustrates this most beautifully in Psalm 139:

 For You created my inmost being; You knit me together in my mother’s womb.
 I praise You because I am fearfully and wonderfully made; Your works are wonderful, I know that full well.
 My frame was not hidden from You when I was made in the secret place, when I was woven together in the depths of the earth.
 Your eyes saw my unformed body; all the days ordained for me were written in Your book before one of them came to be.

-Jesus reaffirmed his position, the value of life, and even children by coming into the world through a young, unwed, teenage girl named Mary.
+Jesus reaffirmed his position, the value of life, and even children by coming into the world through a young, unwed teenage girl named Mary.
 In those days, an unwed, pregnant woman could be put to death in the eyes of the law.
 Another passage about life references Mary’s cousin Elizabeth when she became pregnant in her old age.
-While John was still within the womb, he already revealed his personality when he lept for joy at the sound of Mary’s voice.
+While John was still in the womb, he already revealed his personality when he lept for joy at the sound of Mary’s voice.

 The same New Testament Greek word “brephos” is used to describe John’s inter-uterine joy (Luke 1:41), the baby Jesus (Luke 2:12,16), and the children approaching Jesus during his ministry (Luke 18:15).
 The Bible has dozens and dozens of scriptures referencing the value of life.

-- This is what the LORD says — your Redeemer, who formed you in the womb: I am the LORD, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself, (Isaiah 44:24).
+This is what the LORD says — your Redeemer, who formed you in the womb: I am the LORD, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself.
+(Isaiah 44:24).

-- Know that the Lord is God.
+Know that the Lord is God.
 It is he who made us, and we are his, we are his people, the sheep of his pasture (Psalm 100:3).

-- Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations (Jeremiah 1:5).
+Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations (Jeremiah 1:5).

-- But when He who had set me apart before I was born, and had called me through His grace (Galatians 1:15).
+But when He who had set me apart before I was born, and had called me through His grace (Galatians 1:15).

-- Praise be to the God and Father of our Lord Jesus Christ for giving us through Christ every possible spiritual benefit as citizens of heaven!
+Praise be to the God and Father of our Lord Jesus Christ for giving us through Christ every possible spiritual benefit as citizens of heaven!
 For consider what he has done — before the foundation of the world He chose us to become, in Christ, His holy and blameless children living within His constant care (Ephesians 1:3-4).

-The only reference of the life of an unborn child is one of the Mosaic laws that referenced miscarriage: If a woman has a miscarriage as a result of a fight, the man who caused it would be severely punished up to death.
+The only reference to the life of an unborn child is one of the Mosaic laws that referenced miscarriage: If a woman has a miscarriage as a result of a fight, the man who caused it would be severely punished up to death.

 If men strive, and hurt a woman with child, so that her fruit depart from her, and yet no mischief follow: he shall be surely punished accordingly as the woman’s husband will lay upon him; and he shall pay as the judges determine.
 And if any mischief follow, then thou shalt give life for life, Eye for eye, tooth for tooth (Exodus 21:22-25).